Wow! Nearly 3,000 Dryer Fires Each Year!

 Every year, since 1922, the National Fire Prevention Association Sponsors Fire Prevention Week.
 It begins on Sunday, October 8th and runs through Saturday, October 14th.
 Each year has its own theme.
 This year’s theme … “Every Second Counts.”
 And on this note, Dryer Vent Cleaning, Dryer Machine Cleaning, and Lint Cleaning are great topics of discussion for the prevention of Dryer Fires in homes.

+If your clothes are now taking forever to dry, that could be a sign that there may be lint build-up somewhere in your vent system.
 Dryers have been known to cause thousands of house fires every year due to lint build-up, so the push for awareness on every aspect of a good Dryer Vent Cleaning for safety prevention purposes is in order.

 Neglecting the necessary maintenance cleaning for your dryer machine is known to have been hazardous – and for some, it’s even been fatal.